Patrick Hutchinson, CEO

 Catharine heads up the Communications team, working closely with all GMs to communicate key activities and projects to members.
 Catharine joined AMIC in July 2020 and is responsible

 Catharine heads up the Communications team, working closely with all GMs to communicate key activities and projects to members.
 Catharine joined AMIC in July 2020 and is responsible for all member communications, media, brand, marketing, social media, and digital platforms.

 Catharine has over 30 years’ experience in corporate communications.
 Her expertise includes strategy, project management, media relations, PR, social and digital media, and publication development.
 Industry experience includes agriculture and irrigation sector, government, security, insurance, automotive, technology, and medical industries.
 She lived and worked in the Murray-Riverina, from 2010 to 2017, supporting government lobbying communications for Murray Irrigation during the development of the Murray Darling Basin Plan; was the communications lead for multi-million-dollar government funded programs – Private Irrigators Infrastructure Operators Program (PIIOP) and On-Farm Irrigation Efficiency Program (OFIEP); and then headed to Leeton, working with PR Agency Sauce Communications, with agricultural clients across rural and regional Australia, including SunRice.

 Catharine is also Chair, Meat Business Women – Australia Committee.

-Ken heads up the Employment Services team, who provide advice and representation for members on a wide range of human resource and industrial relations matters..
+Stacey heads up the Workforce Services team, who provide advice and representation for members on a wide range of human resource and industrial relations matters..